Sorc96/rspec-watcher/README.md

 # RspecWatcher

 Automatically runs specs in reaction to changes in files.
 Loads the project once and uses code reloading to get changes instead of starting a new process for every test run.
+Needs to be restarted after changes to files that do not get reloaded.

 ## Installation